 I love to facilitate learning.
 As a mom, as a teacher, as a doctor, I spend a lot of my life helping people find answers to their questions.
 I too continually seek to know more, both so I can help others, and to become a richer, fuller human being.
 Curiosity and compassion are two attributes that I work every day to nurture in myself and others.

-I feel very privileged to be working in a career about which I am truly passionate.
+I have felt very privileged to work in a career about which I am truly passionate.
 My training as a naturopathic doctor has firmly informed my approach to parenting, eating, spirituality, being in relationship with others, caring for my health, and generally moving through the world.
 It's always a work in progress.
-I take tremendous pride in my work educating the next generation of naturopathic doctors, and always aim to infuse the sometimes rigid biomedical content with the naturopathic philosophy that makes our approach to health so unique.
+I have taken tremendous pride in my work educating the next generation of naturopathic doctors, and have always aimed to infuse the sometimes rigid biomedical content with the naturopathic philosophy that makes our approach to health so unique.

-My paid work is centered at the Canadian College of Naturopathic Medicine in Toronto, where I teach in both the academic and clinical departments.
-Both roles enrich the other, as my clinical experience provides texture and context to my teaching, while my teaching, research and writing ensure I stay abreast of the latest in the field.
-I value the diversity in my work - it means I can approach each aspect with fresh energy and enthusiasm.
-I volunteer as a healthcare provider at the Evergreen drop-in center for street-involved youth.
-My time with the folks there is rewarding and enriching, and mostly consists of extending compassion and creating space.
-I am regularly engaged in my various communities delivering health promotion workshops to adults and youth, and advocating for social and ecological justice through various means.
-My life is full, and I'm grateful.
+My paid work has been centered at the Canadian College of Naturopathic Medicine in Toronto, where I have taught in both the academic and clinical departments.
+Both roles enriched the other, as my clinical experience provided texture and context to my teaching, while my teaching, research and writing ensured I stayed abreast of the latest in the field.
+I have valued the diversity in my work - it meant I could approach each aspect with fresh energy and enthusiasm.

-I have a strong interest in pediatric wellness - we know that behaviours established in childhood strongly affect the health of the person for the rest of their life (check out an interview I gave on that subject here).
+I have a strong interest in pediatric wellbeing - we know that behaviours established in childhood strongly affect the health of the person for the rest of their life (check out an interview I gave on that subject here).
 Much of my teaching and research interest lie in the realm of pediatric care.
 I strongly feel that the promotion of health through addressing social, environmental, and behavioural determinants in childhood is the epitome of prevention.
+I wrote a text book for healthcare providers and a book for caregivers about all of that.

 Life is an ongoing opportunity to learn and grow ... neither of which are truly possible without stumbles along the way.
 I am constantly seeking ways to "suck the marrow out of life".
 Paddling, conversing, racing, reading, creating art, strumming, travelling, looking for opportunities to give ... seeking adventure and purpose keeps me fired up.